 - Appropriations Subcommittee on Public Safety, Infrastructure, and Resources

-Fernandez has been very supportive of the #RedforEd movement.
+Fernandez has been very supportive of the #RedforEd movement, advocating for better teacher pay and resources for students.
 Speaking to reporters she called public education, "The great equalizer."

 Fernandez has worked with Save Our Schools Arizona, a grassroots organization collecting signatures to refer SB1431, the ESA voucher expansion bill, to the 2018 Arizona ballot, encouraging a "No" vote.
-Proponents believe that SB1431 takes money away from public schools and gives it to private schools with little to no accountability and our seeking its repeal.
+The repeal was resoundingly successful with favor from about two-thirds of Arizonans.

-In 2016, Fernandez was name Legislator of Year by the Arizona Parent Teacher Association.
+In 2016, Fernandez was named Legislator of Year by the Arizona Parent Teacher Association.

 The Arizona Republic published a guest editorial by Fernandez in September 2015 entitled, "How I'd reform private school tax credits."
 In it Fernandez details her views about Arizona education funding in general and private school tuition tax credits in particular.

-Fernandez has been a supporter of stricter gun control.
+Fernandez has been a supporter of gun safety measures, calling for a special session in the summer of 2019 to immediately stop the threat of mass shootings and violence.
 She has been criticized for recognizing students visiting the capitol advocating for such measures.

 Sexual harassment reporting